 Texture when harvesting luffa sponges

-Harvest your luffa sponges before they have completely dried out, with a slight “give” when you squeeze it.
-If the gourd feels pretty soft, leave it a day and check again tomorrow.
+If the gourd feels pretty soft and squishy, leave it a day and check again tomorrow.
 Pick the luffa if your luffa sponge feels like it’d be pretty hard if you waited a day!

 Internal color and peeling

-If your gourd is extremely dry and sounds like a rattle, the seeds will probably fall out quite easily.
-My luffa sponges needed to be harvested a little sooner than that so it was a little more difficult to get the seeds out when peeling them immediately.
+If your gourd is extremely dry and sounds like a rattle, the seeds will fall out quite easily.
+My luffa sponges needed to be harvested a little sooner than that.
+It was a little more difficult to get the seeds out when peeling them immediately.

-Grab some scissors, cut down the inside of the luffa flesh and peel the skin all the way off!
-When harvesting your luffa sponges they’ll be much harder to peel if you wait until they’re completely dried on the vine.
+Grab some bypass pruners, cut down the inside of the luffa flesh and peel the skin all the way off!
+They’ll be much harder to peel if you wait until they’re completely dried on the vine.

 Completing the harvest and preparing for use